At the Town of Milton, we updating our Official Plan with policies to manage growth in our community to the year 2051.

 In stage 5, staff will present a new Official Plan that has been refined from the first draft.
 The new Official Plan will be presented in two parts:

-• Part 1 will be released in fall 2023 and will provide the overall structure and overarching official policy vision, goals and directions.
+• Part 1 will provide the overall structure and overarching official policy vision, goals and directions.

-• Part 2 will be released in 2024 and will provide detailed policy directions.
+• Part 2 will provide detailed policy directions.

 We will hold a statutory public meeting for Part 1 and Part 2, so that Council can consider and officially approve each part of the new Official Plan.